cswartzvi/hamilton/docs/hamilton-vscode/vscode_extension.rst

 Extension walkthrough
 ~~~~~~~~~~~~~~~~~~~~~

-Under the Hamilton menu (the icon at the top), you can find a list of buttons.
-Selecting ``Walkthrough`` and then ``Get started with Hamilton`` will launch an interactive menu to get you set up along with some tips.
+Under the Apache Hamilton menu (the icon at the top), you can find a list of buttons.
+Selecting ``Walkthrough`` and then ``Get started with Apache Hamilton`` will launch an interactive menu to get you set up along with some tips.

 .. image:: ./_screenshots/links_walkthrough.png
     :alt: Browser